mbowe4/Notes/Spring Boot.md

 #### JPA
 * Standards-based API for accessing, storing, & managing data between Java objects and relational databases.
 It is a specification, and there are many implementations (Hibernate, TopLink, etc.)
-* Annotationst that indicate data should be persisted to database:
+* Annotations that indicate data should be persisted to database:
 	*  **`@Entity`**:
 	*  **`@Id`**: allows instances of the class to be easily persisted and retrieved using JPA technology
 	*  **`@GeneratedValue`**